Living organisms "appear to have been carefully and artfully designed."p114-125.

 It is not that the methods and institutions of science somehow compel us to accept a material explanation of the phenomenal world, but, on the contrary, that we are forced by our a priori adherence to material causes to create an apparatus of investigation and a set of concepts that produce material explanations, no matter how counter-intuitive, no matter how mystifying to the uninitiated.

 Moreover, that materialism is absolute, for we cannot allow a Divine Foot in the door.
 The eminent Kant scholar Lewis Beck used to say that anyone who could believe in God could believe in anything.
-To appeal to allow that at any moment the regularities of nature may be ruptured, that miracles may happen. "
+To appeal to an omnipotent deity is to allow that at any moment the regularities of nature may be ruptured, that miracles may happen. "

 This quote was in Lewontin's review of Carl Sagan's last book.